DannGlenn/catalogs/README.md

 Was written as a sample with support for 1 customer, additional customers support would exceed the scope of the task

+Visual prompts for server errors also would exceed the scope of the task, for the sake of the demo console errors are triggered

-Ideally, cron jobs would run on a dedicated service, but for the sake of the demonstration it's running on the api server
+Ideally, cron jobs would run on a dedicated service, but for the sake of the demo it's running on the api server, cron expression is set to run at mid-night

 DB timezone is UTC

-Note that all queries are sanitized before execution
+Note that all queries are sanitized before execution to void injections

 Visual design was kept to a minimum since no UI design file was provided